 COVID-19 is caused by the SARS-CoV-2 virus.
-The virus, which can cause mild to severe respiratory illness, was first idenitifed in Wuhan, China, and has now spread globally, including the United States.
+The virus, which can cause mild to severe respiratory illness, was first identified in Wuhan, China, and has now spread globally, including the United States.
 There is limited information available to characterize the spectrum of clinical illness associated with COVID-19 but it likely spreads to others when a person shows signs or symptoms of being sick (e.g., fever, coughing, difficulty breathing, etc.).

-What is the New York SARS-CoV-2 Real-time RT-PCR Diagnostic Panel?
+What is the Laboratory Developed Test?

-The test is designed to detect the virus that causes COVID-19 in respiratory specimens, for example nasal or oral swabs.
+The SARS-CoV-2 real time RT-PCR test is designed, for use in a single laboratory, to detect the virus that causes COVID-19 in respiratory specimens, for example nasal or oral swabs.